 For actor headshots, we shoot with much closer attention to your posture and expression to fine tune the results.
 Your expression is a constellation of eyes, lips, brows and shoulders, and we have a process that helps you learn how to play with your face parts to be expressive.
 Our actor headshot session is much more like an interactive workshop.

-BACKDROP: we shoot actor headshots against gray, white or textured silver or subtly colored backdrop, just like high end New York headshot photographers.
-Sometimes, also shoot against the building exterior out of the window for more organic look.
+BACKDROP: we shoot actor headshots against gray, white or textured silver or subtly colored backdrop, just like high-end New York headshot photographers.
+Sometimes, also shoot against the building exterior out of the window for a more organic look.
 Casting directors appreciate your facial features with clean-cut, distraction-free backdrop.
 Another reason: there are more things we can do to control the strength of your jawline, skin tone and how your hair will look.
-We can also shoot actor headshots ourdoors, but people usually create better expressions in studio, so outdoor shots are more common for news anchors and other TV personalities where such contexts could be advantageous.
+We can also shoot actor headshots outdoors, but people usually create better expressions in the studio, so outdoor shots are more common for news anchors and other TV personalities where such contexts could be advantageous.

 RETOUCHING is optional.
-Wrinkles, skin blemishes, and other temporary skin problems can be vanished or lightened; for actor headshots, the objective of retouching is to minimize the distraction and make your headshots look appropriate for who you are and what you do, rather than making the headshot look like someone else.
-Mature actors might want to show wrinkles to prove experience but perhaps not so darkly.
-Young actors might want to make sure your headshot reflects your age correctly.
+Wrinkles, skin blemishes and other temporary skin problems can be vanished or lightened; for actor headshots, the objective of retouching is to minimize the distraction and make your headshots look appropriate for who you are and what you do, rather than making the headshot look like someone else.
+Mature actors might want to show wrinkles to prove experience but only lightly.
+Young actors might want to make sure your headshots to demonstrate the range of character ages you can play.
 Not everyone benefits from retouching; we can decide after reviewing images.

 Natural look retouching is $60–100 per image.
-You can decide retouching option after reviewing the images.
-You will be watching the retouching process in the studio, and you will have the opportunity to discuss which parts of the image to be retouched.
+You can decide retouching option after reviewing the pictures.
+You will be watching the retouching process in the studio, and you will have the opportunity to discuss which elements to retouch.

 A smaller package is available for actors who previously shot at BEAUPIX returning for updates.

-A payment for one half of the session fee (plus makeup fee, if selected) is required at the time of booking your session.
+Payment for one-half of the session fee (plus makeup fee, if selected) is required at the time of booking your session.

 Request a phone consultation, then book your session with confidence.